LesdoCode/tesla-website-clone/README.md

 <h1>React.js Tesla Website Clone</h1>

-Hi, This is a project where I built a clone of the Tesla website using react.js.
+Hi, This is my first react project.A project where I built a clone of the Tesla website using react.js.